Vliro/humus/README.md

 Mulbase/Mulgen is a front-end library for DGraph.
 It includes static (mostly) code generation based on the same schema supplied to the database so no need to keep the client structs separate.

-Note that this code does not, as of right, have any way to git pull.
-It exists simply in go/src but hopefully this will be changed.
+Note that this code does not, as of right, have any way to go get in a regular manner.
+It exists simply in go/src but hopefully this will be changed in due time.
 There are no guarantees whatsoever about this library right now.

 ## Mulgen